Get a jump start now by creating an account with our simple online tool.

 Even if an undergraduate course is not approved for graduate credit you can still take the course, it just will not count as one of the courses toward your degree.
 Please note that the regular Harris tuition rates will apply whether or not the course is being counted toward the degree.
 You must follow the undergraduate registration procedures, which means that you’ll need to wait to register until after College bidding has resolved and you will generally also need instructor permission.
 You can also ask the instructor for permission to sit in on the course (informally audit), which would give you the benefit of the content of the course without being charged tuition or earning a grade.

-Generally, undergraduate language classes cannot be taken toward the graduate degree.
+Generally, undergraduate language classes (course numbers starting with 1 or 2) cannot be taken toward the graduate degree.
 As with other undergraduate courses, you can request approval through the process detailed below.

 In some cases, if a language course would be directly related to the work a student plans to do post-graduation that course may be approved to be counted for credit for that individual student, but not for all Harris students.
 To have a language class considered to be counted toward your graduate degree, please fill out the Request to Count an Undergraduate Course Toward the Graduate Degree form and choose “undergraduate language course.”
 You’ll need to provide a syllabus and an explanation of how the course relates to your career plans.
-The request will be forwarded to the Dean of Students for review.
+The request will be forwarded to faculty leadership for review.
+Summer undergraduate language courses worth 300 credits are not allowed to be taken for graduate credit.

 Some language departments on campus will allow Harris students to sit in on language classes (informally audit), which allows you to get the benefit of the content of the course without being charged tuition for the course.
 Below are some details about the policies of language departments that Harris students have sought out in the past: